 Creating a strategy that allows you to consistently earn higher cash back by using cards that complement each other can go a long way toward helping you maximize what you end up with each year.
 In fact, you could see hundreds of dollars in cash back each year with a coordinated strategy using the following three credit cards.

 Blue Cash Everyday® Card from American Express

 Your first step is to find a card that offers tiered cash back on purchases you’re likely to make every day.
-The American Express Blue Cash Everyday card is a great option for this type of spending because it offers 3% cash back on groceries and 2% cash back on gas purchases.
+The Blue Cash Everyday Card is a great option for this type of spending because it offers 3% cash back at U.S. supermarkets and 2% cash back at U.S. gas stations.
 It’s important to note, however, that there is a cap on the cash back on groceries.
 Once you’ve spent $6,000 on groceries in a year, Amex will switch you to earning 1% on groceries.
 This is why having a backup (more on that later) can be a big part of your strategy.

 The average U.S. consumer can save over $150 on gas and groceries with the American Express Blue Cash Everyday credit card.

 Consider the average American consumer.
 According to the Bureau of Labor Statistics, the average person spent $4,464 on food at home in 2018.
 If you spend that much on groceries a year, 3% cash back amounts to $133.92.
 And that’s just for spending at grocery stores.
 Now, add on the idea that the average American spent $1,072 on gas in 2017, according to the U.S. Energy Information Administration, and now you’re looking at another $21.44 in cash back.
 It might not seem like much, but add it to your grocery amount, and you’re at over $150 in extra cash.